Law firm that sued Debtor must pay $50,000 in punitive damages, plus.

 This law firm was sloppy and arrogant.
 Rather than re-filing a Complaint, they could have filed a Complaint in Bankruptcy Court to determine the dischargeability of this debt.

-Hiring a Certified Bankruptcy Attorney affords you the confidence that you will not suffer because of your attorney’s ignorance or lack of fully understanding the bankruptcy code.
+Hiring the right attorney affords you the confidence that you will not suffer because of your attorney’s ignorance or lack of fully understanding the bankruptcy code.